iboB/mixquest/README.md

 Only Visual C++ 2015 or later is supported

-Download glfw3 from source.
-Build and install in the `vendor` subdirectory.
+Download glfw 3.2.1 from source.
+Build and install in the `vendor/glfw-3.2.1` subdirectory.

 Generate build scripts or project files with cmake using the same generator that you used for the glfw build.